molly-cactus/encrust/README.md

 ## Installation

+encrust requires Ruby.
+If you have a current version of Ruby installed, it's as simple as:

     $ gem install encrust

+Otherwise, head on over to [Ruby's website](https://www.ruby-lang.org/en/downloads/) and find a version that works for your machine.

 ## Usage

 Just point encrust at the files you'd like converted:

+    $ encrust gruvbox-dark-soft.itermcolors

+It handles multiple files just fine:

-    $ encrust gruvbox-dark-soft.itermcolors elflord.itermcolors
+    $ encrust elflord.itermcolors Earthsong.itermcolors

-Your Dwarf Fortress color files will be generated in the directory where you ran the command, and encrust will tell you where Dwarf Fortress expects them to be.
+Your Dwarf Fortress color files will be generated in the directory where you ran the command, and encrust will tell you where Dwarf Fortress expects its active color file to be.

 If you want to try out your new color schemes without having to wait for your fortresses to open and close, try uploading the generated files to the [Dwarf Fortress Color Generator](https://manmademagic.github.io/DFColorGen/).
 DFColorGen also works great for small adjustments to your color schemes.